juliomrqz/statusfy/packages/docs/src/guide/theme-customization.md

 - You can create a Robots.txt file in `/public/robots.txt` that will be mapped as `/robots.txt`.
 - Or paste a verification file in `/public/google4ddabfacdb4f6795.html` that will be available in your site at `/google4ddabfacdb4f6795.html`

+## Links

+The external links located at the footer of each page can be customize.
+There only three links you can define: `home`, `contact`, and `support`.
+More information in the [Config Reference Guide](../config/README.md#links).